J. P. Pickens: Life

-J.P. died two days after falling out of a second story Tenderloin hotel window to escape the police coming in the hotel room door, intent on raiding an in-progress drug deal.
-The world lost a creative spirit on July 6, 1973.
+He died on July 6, 1973, two days after falling out of a second story Tenderloin hotel window to escape the police coming in the hotel room door, intent on raiding an in-progress drug deal.

-As Peter Coyote wrote in 1998, “It was not J.P.’s music, his adventurous spirit, his quest to live free and improvisationally, his fascination with “stuff”, nor mine, which exacted these exorbitant costs, it was drugs and our failures of character and will to refuse them.
-But we were young men, spending on credit, and the bill had not yet been presented, so, how were we to know?”
+As Peter Coyote wrote in 1998, "It was not J.P.'s music, his adventurous spirit, his quest to live free and improvisationally, his fascination with "stuff", nor mine, which exacted these exorbitant costs, it was drugs and our failures of character and will to refuse them.
+But we were young men, spending on credit, and the bill had not yet been presented, so, how were we to know?"

-As David Meltzer wrote of the friend whose loss he still mourns, “J.P. exuded such an abundance of the possible and succumbed to the impossibility of realizing it.
+As David Meltzer wrote, "J.P. exuded such an abundance of the possible and succumbed to the impossibility of realizing it.
 He was a natural and gifted writer; a profound musician.
 Irregardless [sic] of the fuel, the drugs, they tapped into a core of creative energy that sought release, expression.
-We realize our prison only after we design it and move in.”
+We realize our prison only after we design it and move in."